Mihax209/mispecky/README.md

 # MiSpecky LED Spectrum analyzer
 MiSpecky is an arduino-based project for and LED strip audio spectrum analyzer.
 It uses hardware components for the audio frequency slicing, so it has incredibly fast response times, and not much software delay.

+(The GIF takes a few moments to load...)
 ![MiSpecky](media/finished/MiSpecky.gif)

 The intention was to incorporate it into my PC's case (Fractal Design Meshify C)